UNINETTSigma2/documentation/tutorials/guides/cuda_translating-tools.md

 (cuda2hip0sycl)=
 # Translating GPU-accelerated applications

-We present different tools to translate CUDA-based codes to target various GPU (Graphics Processing Unit) architectures (e.g. AMD and Intel GPUs).
-A special focus will be put on [`hipify`](https://docs.amd.com/en-US/bundle/HIPify-Reference-Guide-v5.1/page/HIPify.html) and [`syclomatic`](https://www.intel.com/content/www/us/en/developer/articles/technical/syclomatic-new-cuda-to-sycl-code-migration-tool.html#gs.o5pj6f).
+We present different tools to translate CUDA and OpenACC applications to target various GPU (Graphics Processing Unit) architectures (e.g. AMD and Intel GPUs).
+A special focus will be given to [`hipify`](https://docs.amd.com/en-US/bundle/HIPify-Reference-Guide-v5.1/page/HIPify.html), [`syclomatic`](https://www.intel.com/content/www/us/en/developer/articles/technical/syclomatic-new-cuda-to-sycl-code-migration-tool.html#gs.o5pj6f) and [`clacc`](https://csmd.ornl.gov/project/clacc).
 These tools have been tested on the supercomputer [LUMI-G](https://lumi-supercomputer.eu/lumi_supercomputer/) in which the GPU partitions are of [AMD MI250X GPU](https://www.amd.com/en/products/server-accelerators/instinct-mi250x) type.

-The aim of this tutorial is to guide users through a straightforward procedure for converting CUDA-based codes to other GPU-programming models, mainly, HIP and SYCL.
+The aim of this tutorial is to guide users through a straightforward procedure for converting CUDA codes to HIP and SYCL, and OpenACC codes to OpenMP offloading.
 By the end of this tutorial, we expect users to learn about:

 - How to use the `hipify-perl` and `hipify-clang` tools to translate CUDA sources to HIP sources.
-- How to use the `syclomatic` and `DPC++` tools to convert CUDA source to SYCL.
+- How to use the `syclomatic` tool to convert CUDA source to SYCL.
+- How to use the `clacc` tool to convert OpenACC application to OpenMP offloading.
-- How to compile the generated HIP and SYCL applications.
+- How to compile the generated HIP, SYCL and OpenMP applications.

 ```{contents}
 :depth: 2